 - Make use of content creation software

 It is always very challenging for a content writer to capture their audience’s attention consistently.
 You may have a few articles that bring in maximal traffic, but other pieces do not perform well.
 Maybe some pieces of content are failing to gain traction because you are not following the golden rules of writing.

 If you are running a website, you must know how to write content (and enhance it with SEO) to bring traffic to your portal.

 Here are ten basic and (5 additional pros) content writing best practices to help you do just that!
 All you need to do is implement these tips for creating content on your website and see the metrics improve for yourself.
 You can thank us later!

 1. Know your audience

-It sounds straightforward, yet many professional writers put pen to paper — or a finger to the keyboard — before understanding who their target audience is and what kind of content you need to put forth for them.
+It sounds straightforward, yet many professional writers put pen to paper — or a finger to the keyboard — before understanding their target audience and what kind of content you need to put forth for them.

 Let’s say you’re writing an article for a law office.
 Your primary crowd may be potential clients and existing customers.
 But your secondary crowd is a lot more extensive and could incorporate law journalists, lawyers, or any individual or business who may require your services later on.
 Knowing your audience will be your first step to becoming a star content writer.

 2. Inverted pyramid model